About Crittenden County

 Police Departments

-In addition to the Crittenden County Sheriff's Office, law enforcement is provided by municipal police departments, including the West Memphis Police Department and the Marion Police Department.
+In addition to Crittenden County Sheriff's Office, law enforcement is provided by municipal police departments, including the West Memphis Police Department and the Marion Police Department.
 Each department is responsible for policing within its city limits, while the sheriff's office handles the broader county area.
 These agencies often collaborate on major investigations and share resources to enhance public safety.

 Law Enforcement & Arrests

-- Under the Arkansas Freedom of Information Act (FOIA), codified in Arkansas Code Annotated § 25-19-101 et seq., arrest records are considered public information and can be requested from the arresting agency.
+- Under the Arkansas Freedom of Information Act (FOIA), codified in Arkansas Code Annotated § 25-19-101 et seq, arrest records are considered public information and can be requested from the arresting agency.

 - Mugshots and booking photos are typically available through the detention center's online inmate roster or by submitting a formal FOIA request.